Section 12.1

 In an effort to give a safeguard against such outcomes, the leading campaign organisation, Dignity in Dying, asked the Bill’s sponsor to introduce a “six month rule”.
 Assisted Dying would only be available as a choice if two doctors had certified that the patients would be dead within six months anyway.
 Why seek the early death of a grandparent if he or she will die within six months ?

 In the event, the inclusion of this clause seems to have made little difference to the voting outcome.
 It is likely, however, that even more MPs would have voted against the Bill if this anti-coercion clause had been dropped.
+In the current Bill, of course, the “two doctors” rule has actually been reinforced by the additional authority of a High Court Judge.
+It remains to be seen whether the practicality of such judicial involvement can survive contact with reality.

 It is extremely difficult to get two doctors to certify that a patient is likely to die within six months.
 Even patients with an illness like cancer which has reached the stage where it is going to prove fatal, can frequently live much longer than the professionals expect.
 Doctors are aware of that and are very reluctant to put their names to any document that says something different – unless, of course, death is now so near that the pain and suffering is already well-advanced.